DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-14 are rejected under 35 U.S.C.
+Claims 1-16 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
-The claims (claim 1, and similarly claims 2-14) recite “managing a progress status in implementing a task planned in advance, … comprising: … store plan data indicating a plan related to the task; … acquire implementation data indicating a status in which the task is under implementation; … control, based on the stored plan data and the acquired implementation data, simulation processing to simulate a predicted progress status in which the task is implemented after the status indicated by the implementation data; and … output information, … monitor the progress status in real time to detect a delayed state in which the predicted progress status is delayed compared with the plan indicated by the plan data, the predicted progress status being simulated in the simulation processing, in a case where the delayed state is detected, calculate an application deadline based on a prediction result from the simulation processing performed for a case where a measure for improving the detected delayed state is applied, the application deadline indicating a time by which the measure will be implemented to avoid the delayed state, and … output presentation information including the calculated application deadline.”
-Claims 1-14, in view of the claim limitations, recite the abstract idea of managing a progress status in implementing a task planned by obtaining plan data indicating a plan related to the task, acquiring data indicating a status of the task, simulating predicted progress status of the task based on the status, detecting a delay in the predicted progress status from the plan, calculating an application deadline to implement a measure to avoid the delayed state, and outputting information including the calculated application deadline.
+The claims (claim 1, and similarly claims 2-16) recite “managing a progress status in implementing a task planned in advance, … comprising: … store plan data indicating a plan related to the task; … acquire implementation data indicating a status in which the task is under implementation; … control, based on the stored plan data and the acquired implementation data, simulation processing to simulate a predicted progress status in which the task is implemented after the status indicated by the implementation data, the simulation processing being performed by a simulation model involving stochastic computing; and … output information, … monitor the progress status in real time to detect a delayed state in which the predicted progress status is delayed compared with the plan indicated by the plan data, the predicted progress status being simulated in the simulation processing, in a case where the delayed state is detected, calculate an application deadline based on a prediction result from the simulation processing performed for a case where a measure for improving the detected delayed state is applied in the simulation model varying an application time of the measure, the application time being a time at which the measure is applied by the simulation processing, the application deadline indicating the application time by which the measure must be implemented to avoid the delayed state, and … output presentation information including the calculated application deadline.”
+Claims 1-16, in view of the claim limitations, recite the abstract idea of managing a progress status in implementing a task planned by obtaining plan data indicating a plan related to the task, acquiring data indicating a status of the task, simulating predicted progress status of the task based on the status using stochastic computing, detecting a delay in the predicted progress status from the plan, calculating an application deadline to implement a measure to avoid the delayed state, and outputting information including the calculated application deadline.

 Claim Rejections - 35 USC § 103